 Time to put the KAV-300i back together.
 Thanks to Krell’s incredible tolerances, everything just fits perfectly.

-After reassembly, I spent considerable time testing, adjusting and had to pull her apart again.
-I tested every single semiconductor on both boards, just to ease my curiosity because some distortion of the signal occasionally appeared as an intermittent fault.
+After reassembly, I spent considerable time testing, adjusting and pulled her apart again, chasing a residual issue.
+To ease my curiosity, I tested every single semiconductor on both boards, because the amplifier was still occasionally showing signs of distortion, though dramatically less than previously.